b1nc/Egg-On-Rice-Controller/README.md

  Heavily inspired by the "Mille-feuille" by Pomeran. https://pomegd.booth.pm/items/2685530 -

 **Why is it called "Egg On Rice"?
-Yeah, I don't know either.**
+I love egg on rice hell yeah.**

-- *Feel free to modify the files to your needs and specifications but credit me for the original files please.*
+- *Feel free to modify the files to your needs and specifications but credit me for the original files, please.*

-- *Most of the parts used will be linked or named in the materials.txt file.*
+- *All of the parts used will be linked or named in the materials.txt file.*

 - *The switch footprints were made with Kailh Choc v1 switches in mind.*